Leteishah/job_description_analyser/Readme.md

 - 📄 Extracts top skills from job descriptions using spaCy
 - 📊 Visualises results using a word cloud
-- 🧾 Compares extracted JD skills with a sample CV to calculate a match percentage
+- 🧾 Compares extracted Job Description skills with a sample CV to calculate a match percentage
 - 🧠 Fully documented and modular code in Jupyter Notebook format

 ---